corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 Only the host and port are mandatory, the rest of the properties are optional.
 When using a CSR or CRL task please make sure that no `subZoneId` is provided since that is only valid when using a Network Map.
 {{< note >}}
 Please note that this configuration might lead to duplication.
-For example for Network Parameters and Network Map signing tasks the `serviceLocation` property will probably be the same.
+For example, for Network Parameters and Network Map signing tasks, the `serviceLocation` property will probably be the same.
 {{< /note >}}

 * **crlDistributionPoint**: